cormachogan/vtopology/README.md

 # vtopology

-krew plugin (using a combination of bash and Powershell/PowerCLI) for displaying vSphere topology from kubectl
+This is a krew plugin (using a combination of bash and Powershell/PowerCLI) for displaying vSphere topology from kubectl

-For moreinformation about krew, go here: https://github.com/kubernetes-sigs/krew/blob/master/README.md
+For more information about krew, go here: https://github.com/kubernetes-sigs/krew/blob/master/README.md

 For PowerShell and PowerCLI deployment instructions, go here: https://blog.inkubate.io/install-powershell-and-powercli-on-ubuntu-16-04/